equinor/radix-public-site/public-site/docs/guides/resource-request/index.md

 This will allocate `200ms` CPU to each container.

-Because of a limit ([1](https://www.youtube.com/watch?v=eBChCFD9hfs), [2](https://engineering.indeedblog.com/blog/2019/12/unthrottled-fixing-cpu-limits-in-the-cloud/)) in kubernetes and cgroups on how throttling is done, it is recommended to keep `resources.requests.limits` empty or set it to a multitude of `1000ms`.
+Because of a limit ([1](https://www.youtube.com/watch?v=eBChCFD9hfs), [2](https://engineering.indeedblog.com/blog/2019/12/unthrottled-fixing-cpu-limits-in-the-cloud/)) in kubernetes and cgroups on how throttling is done, it is recommended to keep `resources.limits.cpu` empty or set it to a multitude of `1000ms`.
 The configuration for `radix-api` could then be:

 ```yaml
   resources: